Who will pay my cycling injury compensation?

 Once you have made a claim for compensation through SIRA, you are entitled to the following compensation.

-For the first 6 months you are entitled to claim loss of income and payments of medical expenses.
-For the first 13 weeks you are entitled to up to 95% of your preinjury average weekly earnings, and there after up to 80% of your preinjury earnings.
+For the first 12 months you are entitled to claim loss of income and payments of medical expenses.
+For the first 13 weeks, you are entitled to up to 95% of your pre-injury average weekly earnings, and thereafter up to 80% of your pre-injury earnings.

-To obtain ongoing weekly payments of compensation and medical expenses after 6 months, the insurer must make a decision accepting the following.
+To obtain ongoing weekly payments of compensation and medical expenses after 6 months, the insurer must accept the following.

-1. That you were not at fault or mostly at fault.
+1. That you were not wholly or predominantly at fault.

 2. That your injuries are not assessed as being minor injuries.

-If you satisfy both categories, then you are entitled to ongoing payments of weekly compensation and medical expenses and you are entitled to make a claim for damages.
+If you satisfy both categories, then you are entitled to ongoing payments of weekly compensation and medical expenses and you are also entitled to make a claim for Common Law Damages.
+This is a second type of claim under the legislation.

 A claim for damages entitles you to make a lump sum claim for compensation for:

-1. Pain and suffering, loss of enjoyment of life (if you have a greater then 10% whole person impairment).
+1. Pain and suffering, loss of enjoyment of life (if you have a greater than 10% whole person impairment).

-2. Damages for loss of income, including loss of superannuation for the future.
+2. Damages for loss of income, including loss of superannuation for both past and future.

 How long will a cycling injury claim take?